isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 By default, the CSS files provided with the template contain styles for heading, paragraph, character, hyperlink, image, table, div, page, and other styles.
 You can override the default styling format or create a new style.

-Typically, you will create a new style when you want to associate a custom style for any DITA element.
-For such custom styles to work, you must ensure that you are associating the style's class name with the DITA element's outputclass attribute.
+You can create a new style to use it in the page layout of the template or to apply a custom style for any DITA element.
+To apply these custom styles to the DITA element, you must ensure that the style’s class name is the same as the DITA element’s `outputclass` attribute.

 To create a new style, follow the below steps: